sully-vian/sonada/README.md

-# adanoise
+# Sonada

-A simple cli tool to display noise to the terminal.
+A perlin noise animation in your terminal written in Ada.

 ## Commands